 Note: TrendSpider provides advanced backtesting conditions for traders looking for greater control, including offsets and time-based conditions.
 Offsets are required for some situations like when testing Ichimoku Cloud strategies.
 In these cases, the TrendSpider will warn the users.

-Also, every time you flip through the charts from the Watch list, the backtester will run again.
+Also, every time you flip through the charts from the Watch list, the back tester will run again.

 TrendSpider makes it easy to visualize how a strategy performs on a given chart by automatically painting entry and exit arrows onto the chart as long as you have your Strategy Explorer widget open.

-In other words, it helps you understand and explore when you would have traded if you happen to be trading with your custom strategy.
+In other words, it helps you understand and explore when you would have traded if you happened to be trading with your custom strategy.
 In the example below, you can observe the results of the test run on the chart.